Error-331/code_tests/docs/admin/hardware/radio/devices.md

 - LimeSDR - 100 kHz – 3.8 GHz;
 - RSP1A - 1kHz to 2GHz;
 - RSP1B - 1kHz to 2GHz;
+- HackRF - 1 MHz to 6 GHz;

 ## TinySA Ultra